CePeU/MarkdownToFoundry/README.md

 # General information how the plugin works

-The plugin cleans the exported HTML from all clutter that Obsidian uses in it's rendered HTML.
+The plugin cleans the exported HTML from all clutter that Obsidian uses in its rendered HTML.
 So in effect you have to tell the plugin what you want to KEEP.
-Keep that in mind if you modify attributes or classes because you then need to exclude them explicitly from beeing removed!
+Keep that in mind if you modify attributes or classes because you then need to exclude them explicitly from being removed!

 Currently the plugin works in the following order:
 1) Convert images - convert image paths in HTML or convert to base64.
 Base64 encoding will overwrite any picture path links with the base64 encoded picture.
-   For Foundry export you therefore need to disable Base64 encoding unless you want to copy and paste into Foundry VTT from the clippboard!
-(But Prose Mirror is partly bugged in that regard - see explanations later)
+   For Foundry export you therefore need to disable Base64 encoding unless you want to copy and paste into Foundry VTT from the clipboard!
+(But ProseMirror is partly bugged in that regard - again my personal view - see explanations later)
 3) Resolve internal links - resolve links in HTML to full internal links
 4) Replace HTML tags - replace one tag with the other tag (or even with nothing).
 It uses query selector syntax to do that.
 Make sure you use it correctly!
 5) Remove empty container - removes empty p and div nodes/containers which hold no inner content